What is Chadar Trek?

 Trekkers have to face the toughest of challenges, tread through chilly weather and landscape and sleep in caves during this expedition.
-The trek holds the secrets of the beautiful Himalayas and enables a person to enjoy the mesmeric beauty of the snow clad mountains and beautiful city of Leh.
+According to the chadar trek guide, this trek holds the secrets of the beautiful Himalayas and enables a person to enjoy the mesmeric beauty of the snow-clad mountains and beautiful city of Leh.

 For every person who seeks adventure and is ready to face the harshest conditions and take up the most challenging tasks, this Guide to Chadar Trek is a must.
 The excitement of walking on ice and climbing on icy rocks is unbeatable and matchless.
 This trek is an absolute must-do for those who have a flair for high altitude trekking and taking on challenges as they come in life.

 When is the Best Time?

 The best time to take the trek is in January and February.
 Precisely, from January 15 to the end of February is just the right time to set out on this wonderful and adventurous trek.
 The river freezes into a beautiful sheet of ice and the surroundings are clad in snow presenting a pristine white trail for hiking expeditions.